Federal Housing Administration: Redlining

-The Federal Housing Administration (FHA) implemented mortgage underwriting standards that had a discriminatory impact on minority neighborhoods.
-This discriminatory practice is evident in the fact that between 1945 and 1959, African Americans received less than 2 percent of all federally insured home loans.
-As subsidized mortgage insurance became increasingly significant in the housing market, property values in minority neighborhoods within inner cities experienced a sharp decline.
-Additionally, approval rates for mortgage loans among minority applicants remained exceedingly low.
-Beginning in 1935, the FHA instituted guidelines designed to discourage private mortgage investors from extending loans to properties in minority areas.
+The Federal Housing Administration established mortgage underwriting standards that significantly discriminated against minority neighborhoods.
+Between 1945 and 1959, African Americans received less than 2 percent of all federally insured home loans.
+As the significance of subsidized mortgage insurance on the housing market grew, home values in inner-city minority neighborhoods plummeted.
+Also, the approval rates for minorities were equally low.
+After 1935, the FHA established guidelines to steer private mortgage investors away from minority areas.
 This practice, known as redlining, was made illegal by the Fair Housing Act of 1968.
 Redlining has had long-lasting effects on minority communities.
-The legacy of redlining continues to exert its influence today in certain regions of the United States.
-Redlining has had a detrimental impact on the contemporary wealth gap between African Americans and White Americans.
+The legacy of redlining can still be felt today as redlining is responsible for the modern wealth gap between African and White Americans.